 To remove the old mixer, we will proceed step by step.

-- First, you will need to remove the hose, that is, the pipe from your shower.
-To do this, you will simply need to unscrew the hose, being careful to keep the gasket that ensures the tightness of your hose.
+- First, you will need to remove the hose, that is, the pipe of your shower.
+To do this, simply unscrew the hose, taking care to keep the seal that ensures the tightness of your hose.

-- Second step, at the base of your mixer, which allows it to be attached to your wall or partition, you should unscrew the nuts, using the equipment I mentioned earlier, such as a flat wrench.
-The necessary equipment may vary depending on the type of mixer that was previously installed.
-Take the time to check the specific tool you will need to perform this task.
+- Second step, at the base of your mixer, which is what fixes it to your wall or panel, you should unscrew the nuts using the tools I mentioned earlier, for example an open-end wrench.
+The necessary tools may vary depending on the type of mixer previously installed.
+Take the time to check the exact tool you will need to perform this task.

-Remove the mixer from its base, then place it with the rest of the equipment you just removed.
+Remove the mixer from its base, then place it with the rest of the parts you have just removed.

-Last step, you will need to remove the spacers, that is, the two fixings on the right and left that hold your mixer on your shower wall.
-To do this, you will generally only need to unscrew them by hand or with a wrench.
+Last step, you will need to remove the spacers, that is, the two fastenings on the right and left that hold your mixer on your shower panel.
+To do this, you will generally just need to unscrew them either by hand or with a wrench.

-Good to know: If you are removing an old mixer, it is possible that the existing fittings need to be changed.
-If this is the case, buying new fittings will only cost you a few euros, and you will simply need to rethread them, that is, to put back the threading that ensures the tightness of your fitting.
+Good to know: If you dismantle an old mixer, it is possible that the fittings need to be replaced.
+If so, buying new fittings will only cost you a few euros; you will simply need to re-thread them, that is, to add threading that ensures the tightness of your fitting.
 Once the threading is added, you just need to screw your fittings back onto the pipe.

 How to reassemble your new mixer?

-This is the home stretch, a little more courage, you're almost there!
+This is the final stretch, a little more courage, you are almost there!
 Reassembling a mixer is a fairly easy task.

 Step 1: check your new equipment

-The first thing to do before reassembling is to check that you have all the elements.
+The first thing to do before reassembly is to check that you have all the parts.
 Take the time to see if you have your two spacers and your fittings, as well as the mixer.

 Step 2: assembly

-Before fixing your mixer, you will have two actions to take.
+Before fixing your mixer, you will have two actions to carry out.

-- Put your gaskets back on your fittings.
+- Put your seals back on your fittings.

-- Put your washers back on by screwing them directly onto your fittings.
+- Put your washers back by screwing them directly onto your fittings.

 Step 3: placing the mixer

 Last step!
-It's time to fix your new mixer.
-To do this, make sure to position it correctly on either side of your fitting, then start screwing it in gently, either with your hands or directly with a wrench.
-Make sure that your mixer is screwed in the same way on the right and left sides.
+It is time to fix your new mixer.
+To do this, make sure to position it correctly on either side of your fittings, then start screwing it in gently, either by hand or directly with a wrench.
+Make sure your mixer is screwed in the same way on the right and left sides.

-Do not screw it in all the way!
-Take the time with the first tightening to check that everything is okay without turning the water back on, of course, but by checking that it is well positioned in relation to your fittings.
+Do not screw it in fully right away!
+Take the time with a first tightening to check that everything is okay without turning the water back on, of course, but by checking that it is well positioned relative to your fittings.

-Then, if everything is good, it's time to tighten it completely, with pliers or a wrench, and then reconnect your hose, without forgetting to reposition the gasket before tightening.
+Then, if everything is good, it is time to tighten it completely, with pliers or a wrench, then connect your hose, not forgetting beforehand to reposition the seal before tightening.